Mexico's Economy Facts, Opportunities, and Challenges

 Helu owns three companies: América Móvil, Telmex, and Grupo Financiero Inbursa.
 They control 70 percent of mobile phones, 80 percent of home phone lines, and 70 percent of broadband.
 This lack of competition hampers growth.
 Mobile-phone penetration in Mexico is only 85 percent, about the same as Iraq.
 A fast broadband connection costs double, the same as in Chile.
 Other near-monopolies include Bimbo, which produces bread; Cemex, cement; and Televisa, televisions.

 Helu's position is threatened by Mexico's new policies of deregulating the telecommunications industry.
-America company AT&T is entering the market thanks to lowered tariffs.
+American company AT&T is entering the market, thanks to lowered tariffs.

 Challenges to Mexico's Economy

 The biggest challenge is getting rid of the drug cartels.
-President Peña Nieto's focus is to increase security spending from 1.5 percent to 5 percent of GDP -- the level that worked for Colombia.
-He would draft 40,000 soldiers into the police departments.
+President Peña Nieto increased security spending from 1.5 percent to 5 percent of GDP, the level that worked for Colombia.

-President Peña Nieto replaced President Felipe Calderón-Hinojosa.
-He initiated a controversial crackdown on organized crime and corrupt local police.
+Peña Nieto replaced President Felipe Calderón-Hinojosa.
+He had initiated a controversial crackdown on organized crime and corrupt local police.
 It created an all-out war.
 That increased violence including retaliation against civilians by the cartels.
 Many Mexicans blamed Calderon for upsetting the cartels and increasing violence.

 Calderon had reason to be concerned.
 After Colombia's crackdown, many of its cocaine operations simply moved to Mexico.
 Without stringent controls, the cartels take over local governments.
 Calderon cracked down to improve Mexico's economic competitiveness.
 He also took steps to provide better health care, uphold legal institutions, and protect the environment.

 Surprising Facts About Mexico and Immigration

 Many Americans worry about illegal immigration from Mexico.
 The country is actually gaining immigrants itself.
-The legal foreign-born population doubled from 2000 - 2010.
+The legal foreign-born population doubled from 2000 to 2010.
 It's now one million total.
 Of these, 750,000 are Americans.
 As a result, more Americans have immigrated to Mexico over the past few years than vice-versa.